fmontesi/fmontesi.github.io/_posts/2020-09-30-service-oriented-programming-languages.md

 The principles are first presented by going through the design of a simple `Greeter` service, which clients can invoke to get back a greeting message.
 We keep the definitions of these principles purposefully generic.
 Later, we will reflect on their interpretation and utility.

 The principles are general, so you could apply them to your own code, or you might create a framework for another language that supports them (some frameworks support a few of these principles).
-To map concepts to code as simply as possible, I'm going to develop the example and show how the principles are incarnated in the [Jolie programming language](https://www.jolie-lang.org/).
+To map concepts to code as directly as possible, I'm going to develop the example and show how the principles are incarnated in the [Jolie programming language](https://www.jolie-lang.org/).

 In the Jolie development team, we chose the route of a programming language because it gives us a stronger tool for keeping developers on the right track.
 Languages influence how we think.
 If we want these principles to succeed, then we shouldn't require developers to actively think about them.
 Rather, **adopting the principles should be obvious and efficient**.
 Also, the standard way of programming should be following the principles. **Escaping the principles should be hard and make the developer doubt of their choices.**
 These objectives are hardly achievable with a framework: we lose simplicity because we must learn how to use both the language that the framework is implemented in *and* the framework itself on top of it; and we can keep using other libraries or the bare features of the host language, which put us at risk of breaking the principles.